 Iterative Binary Tree Traversal Using Stack (Preorder, Inorder and Postorder)

-In recursive DFS traversal of a binary tree, we have three basic elements to traverse: the root node, the left subtree, and the right subtree.
-Each traversal process nodes in a different order using recursion, where the recursive code is simple and easy to visualize i.e. one function parameter and 3-4 lines of code.
-So the critical question is: How do we convert this recursive code into iterative code using a stack?
+In recursive DFS traversal, we have three basic elements to traverse: root node, left subtree, and right subtree.
+Each traversal process nodes in a different order, where recursive code is simple and easy to visualize i.e. one function parameter and 3-4 lines of code.
+The critical question is: How can we convert recursive tree traversal into an iterative tree traversal?
 Let’s think.

-Sometimes, iterative implementation using a stack becomes complex due to many input variables, additional operations, and the complex nature of recursive calls.
-In some situations, recursion is simple, and we can easily convert it into an iterative code.
+Sometimes, iterative implementation using a stack becomes complex due to many input variables, complex additional operations, and complex nature of recursive calls.
+In situations like binary tree traversal, recursion is simple, and we can easily convert it into iterative code.

-On the other hand, the postorder traversal is non-tail recursive because there is an extra operation after the last recursive call - we process the root node.
+Preorder and inorder traversals are tail-recursive, i.e., there are no extra operations after the final recursive call.
+So the implementation of preorder and inorder using a stack is easy to understand.
+On the other side, postorder traversal is non-tail recursive because there is one extra operation after the last recursive call (we process the root node).
 So implementing postorder using a stack can be a little tricky.
-But if we follow the basic order of processing nodes, it can be easy to visualize.
+But if we follow the order of nodes in recursive postorder, we can easily implement it iteratively!

-To simulate the recursive binary tree traversal into an iterative traversal, we need to understand the flow of recursive calls in DFS tree traversal.
-Here we visit each node three times:
+To simulate the recursive tree traversal into an iterative traversal, we need to understand the flow of recursive calls.
+If we observe, we visit each node three times:

 Recursive DFS traversal of binary tree

 Let's revise the preorder traversal: We first process the root node, then traverse the left subtree, and finally, traverse the right subtree.
-Tracking the flow of recursion will give us a better picture.
+So tracking the correct flow of recursion will give us a better picture.

-• If the leftmost node is a leaf node: Then the traversal of the leftmost node is done, and recursion backtracks to its parent node.
-It had already processed the parent node when it was coming from the top.
-So recursion goes to the right child of the parent node, processes all nodes in the right subtree, and backtracks to the parent node.
-This process continues further in a similar way.
+• If the leftmost node is a leaf node: Then traversal of the leftmost node is done, and recursion will backtrack to its parent.
+It had already processed the parent when it was coming from the top.
+So recursion will go to the right child of the parent, process all nodes in the right subtree, and backtrack to parent.
+This process will continue further in a similar way.

 Preorder traversal example

-Here is an idea of iterative simulation using a stack: When we visit any node for the first time, we process it, push that node into the stack (to process the right subtree of that node later), and go to the left child.
-If there is no left child, we grab one node from the top of the stack and go to the right child of that node.
-Now we continue the same process for the subtree rooted at the right child of the popped node.
-Let's understand it via clear implementation steps.
+The idea of iterative preorder traversal: When we visit any node for the first time, we process it, push that node into the stack (to process the right subtree of that node later), and go to the left child.
+If there is no left child, we remove the top node from the stack and go to the right child of that node.
+Now we continue the same process for the subtree rooted at the right child.

 {